bulivyf/SDLC-Sim2/README.md

 # SDLC-Sim2
 GOAP simulator using SDLC as an example.

-An example of interactions of various workers in a dev office.
+An example covering interactions of various workers in a development office (every room has its own purpose for each worker).
 This is a representation of the Agile SCRUM framework (showing workflow).

 Role by capsule color:
 - Gray: Customer